AM-mirzanejad/Car-Price-Prediction/README.md

 ## Installation

-### 1. Installing Anaconda (Recommended):
+### Step 1: Install Anaconda (Recommended)

-If Anaconda is not installed on your system, you can download and install it from the [Anaconda Official Website](https://www.anaconda.com/products/distribution).
+If Anaconda is not already installed on your system, you can easily download and install it from the [Anaconda Official Website](https://www.anaconda.com/products/distribution).
+Anaconda provides a comprehensive Python distribution with powerful package management and environment management capabilities.

-### 2. Cloning the Project Repository:
+### Step 2: Clone the Project Repository

-Clone the project repository using Git:
+To get started with our Car Price Prediction project, follow these steps to clone the project repository and set up the required environment:

 ```bash
 git clone https://github.com/AM-mirzanejad/Car-Price-Prediction.git